5l1v3r1/cobra-1/README.md

 2. Download and run main.sh for program interface

 # Depedancies
-1. This software needs exiftool, it will automatically collect once installer.sh is run
+1. This software will collect all depedencies automatically once installer.sh is run
+1. Install Python3

 # Contact
 mrharoonawan@gmail.com